Linda Weintraub: Recent Exhibitions, Performances

 Weintraub has had a solo exhibition, entitled "Grandmother Earth" at the CHRCH Project Space in Cottekill, New York.
 The participatory sculptural installation took the form of a large altar-like structure on the wall and floor of the gallery, made from organic matter from local woods—seeds, mushrooms, acorns, bark, twigs, bones, shells, moss, clay, and lichens.
-Throughout the course of the exhibition, viewers including were invited to enlarge and expand upon the artwork by contributing their own one-foot square additions.
+Throughout the course of the exhibition, viewers were invited to enlarge and expand upon the artwork by contributing their own one-foot square additions.
 She has exhibited in group exhibitions: "Water.
 Water." show at Emily Harvey Foundation, New York, NY; "Value of Food" at St. John the Divine Cathedral, New York, NY; "Food Shed" at Smack Melon Gallery in Brooklyn, NY, traveling to the CRC20 Gallery in Linlithgo, New York.
 Her work has also been featured at the Athens Cultural Center, Athens, New York, and the Times Center in New York City.